 Write inclusive job descriptions

-- The first is in job titles.
+- Gendered job titles.
 For example, using “salesman” instead of “salesperson.”

-Need a deep dive on writing better job descriptions?
-We shared our top five ways to write inclusive job descriptions.
+Need a deep dive into writing better job descriptions?
+We previously shared our top five ways to write inclusive job descriptions.

 Develop a diverse interview panel

-Diverse interview panels are one of the best ways to overcome unconscious bias in the workplace.
+Diverse interview panels are one of the best ways to avoid unconscious bias in recruiting candidates.

-These panels are made up of individuals of varying orientations, representation groups, and opinions.
+These panels comprise individuals of varying orientations, representation groups, and opinions.
 And when paired with a structured interview process (more on structured interviews below), you create a robust interviewing process that greatly reduces bias.

-Another significant benefit is that it provides your candidates with a better interview experience, which will bolster your employee brand.
+Another significant benefit is that it provides candidates with a better interview experience and bolsters your employee brand.

 Why?
 Put yourself in your candidate’s shoes.
 Being interviewed by people with different backgrounds, experiences, and worldviews send a message to your candidates that diversity, inclusion, and equal opportunity are important to your company.

-It also does your candidates a service by giving them a well-rounded perspective before deciding if the opportunity is right for them.
+Unconscious bias training for hiring managers also serves your candidates by giving them a well-rounded perspective before deciding if the opportunity is right for them.

 Conduct structured interviews